Colour-Full/react-browser-logger/README.md

 log.info({req: <request object>}, 'something about handling this request')
 ```

-The logger comes with browser serializer that uses the `detect-browser` npm module and will log the browser name, version and OS, out of the box.
-You can use it like this:
+The logger comes with browser serializer that uses the `detect-browser` npm module and will log the browser name, version and OS, out of the box:

 ```js
 import Logger from 'rulsoft-browser-logger'